Banezzz/ssh-key/README.md

 - `<port>`: SSH port (default: 54271; must be 1024-65535).
 If omitted, you will be prompted.
 - `<sshd_config_path>`: path to sshd_config (default: `/etc/ssh/sshd_config`)

+Optional flag:

+- `--self-test` / `--enable-self-test`: enable the localhost SSH self-test on the new port (default is skipped).
+- `--skip-self-test`: explicitly skip the self-test (default behavior).

 ## Important